stateful/docs.runme.dev/docs/integrations/Running CLI in Github Actions Workflow.md

 import Infobox from "../../src/components/Infobox.tsx"

-## Running CLI in Github Actions Workflow

-Runme provides a GitHub action that allows you to seamlessly use the tool in CI/CD.
-It enables to re-use the workflows that your contributor use in CI/CD and therefore verifies that your contributing guidelines are still up to date.
+Runme offers a convenient GitHub action that seamlessly integrates the tool into your CI/CD pipeline.
+By re-using the workflows your contributors use in CI/CD, you can ensure that your contribution guidelines are up-to-date and still relevant.

 ### Setup